swyddfa/esbonio/docs/integrating/howto/nvim.rst

 .. tip::

-   See :ref:`lsp-configure-sphinx-build-env` and :ref:`lsp-configure-python` guides for more examples of these settings.
+   See :ref:`lsp-configure-sphinx-build-env` and :ref:`lsp-configure-sphinx-build-cmd` guides for more examples of these settings.

 If you don't have a ``pyproject.toml`` file, or would prefer to set these options directly in neovim you can include a ``settings`` table